-[6-1] Representing Table Function in the Coordinate Plane.
+[6-1] Representing Function Table in the Coordinate Plane.

-1 Relation whose inputs are constant and outputs are variable represented graphically in the coordinate plane:
+1 Relation whose inputs are constant and outputs are variable represented graphically in the coordinate plane on or parallel for:

 a.
 X-axis b.
 Y-axis c.
 Origin d.
 X-axis and Y-axis